mendix/docs/content/en/docs/appstore/modules/business-events.md

 ## 1 Introduction

 The [Mendix Business Events](https://marketplace.mendix.com/link/component/117555) module lets your Mendix apps be event-driven.
-With Mendix Business Events, applications can signal when something important happens, and apps can independently subscribe to these events if they want to be informed.
-Mendix Business Events are like a mailing list to share event notifications between apps.
+With business events, applications can signal when something important happens, and apps can independently subscribe to these events if they want to be informed.
+Business events are like a mailing list to share event notifications between apps.

-The key difference between Mendix Business Events and traditional communication between apps, like REST or Web Services, is that there is no direct communication between the different apps.
+The key difference between business events and traditional communication between apps, like REST or Web Services, is that there is no direct communication between the different apps.
 Applications publish events to, or subscribe to events with, the Mendix Event Broker.

-Currently, Mendix Business Events can only be deployed to the [Mendix Cloud](/developerportal/deploy/mendix-cloud-deploy/), with all other deployment models expected in forthcoming releases.
+Currently, business events can only be deployed to the [Mendix Cloud](/developerportal/deploy/mendix-cloud-deploy/), with all other deployment models expected in forthcoming releases.

 ### 1.1 Typical Use Cases